Lankyexchange Review (TheGlobalTradeFX24.com is a SCAM!)

 • The “Classic Plan” offers a 30% return after 48 hours with a minimum deposit of $2,000 and a maximum deposit of $9,999.99.

-• The “Premium Plan” offers a 60% return after 7 days with a minimum deposit of $10,000 and no maximum deposit limit.
+• The “Premium Plan” offers a 60% return after seven days with a minimum deposit of $10,000 and no maximum deposit limit.

-All packages include the deposit as part of the investment.
+All packages include a deposit as part of the investment.

-If we return to the complaint we opened this review with, based on the person’s deposit amount of $3500, it looks like he would fall into the “Classic Plan” category.
+If we return to the complaint we opened this review with, based on the person’s deposit amount of $3500, he will fall into the “Classic Plan” category.

 According to the investment package, he should have received a return of 30% after 48 hours.
 Therefore, his return would be $3500 x 30% = $1050.